dotnet/docs/docs/machine-learning/tutorials/image-classification-model-builder.md

 1. In Solution Explorer, right-click the **Controllers** directory in the `LandUseAPI` project, and then select **Add > Controller**.
 1. In the Add New Item dialog box, select **API Controller Empty**, then select **Add**.
-1. In the prompt change the Controller Name text box to *ClassificationController.cs*.
+1. In the prompt, change the Controller Name text box to *ClassificationController.cs*.
 1. Select **Add**.

     The *ClassificationController.cs* file opens in the code editor.
 Replace the using statements at the top of the file with the following: